quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.27.0 – March 23, 2021 =
+* New: Use new Quaderno Transactions API
+* New: Show renewal and upgrades notes if using EDD Recurring with the Software Licensing extension
+* New: Support for EDD 3.0

 = 1.26.5 – March 11, 2021 =
 * New: Support for WordPress 5.7